A model of thermophoresis of colloidal proteins in water using non-Fickian diffusion currents: Results: Comparison with experiment

 The temperature-dependent particle concentration in our model in the strong concentration regime is

+Concentration-dependent cluster formation in lysozyme solutions and non-Fickian diffusion in proteins have been observed in experiments \cite{zhang2024effective, minarro2026non}.
 In Refs.\cite{forsythe1999tetragonal,iacopini2003thermophoresis, pusey1988method,pusey1991micro}, Pusey and coworkers measured the saturation concentration $C_{\mathrm{sat}}$ of lysozyme solutions in equilibrium with tetragonal lysozyme crystals, which form a stable ordered phase below $25\,^{\circ}\mathrm{C}$.
 Measurements were performed for various pH values, bath temperatures, and salt concentrations.
 The part of the experiment relevant to our discussion is carried out at a fixed pH and temperature at a fixed (low) salt concentration.
 In this protocol, two columns containing lysozyme crystals are maintained in contact with a thermal bath at a temperature $T$.
 A solution consisting of buffer, water, NaCl, and lysozyme is passed through each column from one end.
 In the first column, an undersaturated solution is used, leading to dissolution of the solid lysozyme until the concentration of the solution exiting the column reaches a steady saturation value $C_{\mathrm{sat}}$.
 In the second column, a supersaturated solution is introduced, causing lysozyme from the solution to deposit onto the crystal until the same equilibrium saturation concentration $C_{\mathrm{sat}}$ is reached.
 In both cases, the system relaxes to a unique concentration at which dissolved lysozyme and solid crystals coexist in equilibrium, and this value is recorded as $C_{\mathrm{sat}}$.